Natural Resources

 Hydrological functions

 Water is the principal factor limiting herbage production on this site.
-The site is dominated by soils in hydrologic group B. Infiltration varies from moderately slow to moderate and runoff potential for this site varies from medium to high depending on soil hydrologic group and ground cover.
+The site is dominated by soils in hydrologic groups B and C. Infiltration varies from moderately slow to moderate; runoff potential for this site varies from low to high depending on soil hydrologic group, slope, and ground cover.
 In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
 An exception would be where short grasses form a dense sod and dominate the site.
 Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).

 Recreational uses